wenqili/ml5-documentation-site-dev/src/pages/index.md

 ---
 templateKey: home-page
 title: Friendly Machine Learning for the Web.
-image: /img/placeholder.jpg
+image: /img/itay-banner.jpg
-heading: This is heading for home page
+heading: Let’s read a story!Discover how Itay Niv created a story-telling app for children!
-subheading: This is sub-heading for home page
+subheading: "This is sub-heading for home page"
 mainpitch:
-  title: Friendly Machine Learning for the Web.
+  title: Why ml5.js?
   description: >
     ml5.js aims to make machine learning approachable for a broad audience of artists, creative coders, and students.
 The library provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies.

 description: >-
   The library is supported by code examples, tutorials, and sample datasets with an emphasis on ethical computing.